Egyptian invasion of Harar: Battle of Dire Gofile

 The battle of Dire Gofile was the most important battle between the Oromo of Harar and the Egyptians.
 Rauf ordered the Egyptians to rush to Dire Gofile, deep in Nole territory (east of Harar), after the battle of Hakim in an attempt to intimidate the Nole Oromo; he also took advantage of Oromo leader Orfo Jilo Bikos' presence in the region.
 Bikos had left his main force, which was fighting the neighbouring Issa Somali, in the Ogaden desert.
 The small Oromo force eventually surrendered; its leaders, including Orfo Jilo Biko, Garad Jibril, Ali Abu Bakr, and Garad Adam Asihabiyye, were captured and sent to Cairo.
 After the battle, the Egyptians marched into Harar with little Oromo resistance.
 The four Nole tribes, the 12 Ala tribes, the three Berteri tribes, the two Babile tribes, the seven Abiba tribes, the three Hiri tribes, and the Abuba, Ittu and Zaho Jarelo Oromo tribes surrendered on October 11, 1875.

 After conquering Harar, Rauf killed the emir and the Oromo leaders who did not surrender and declared himself emir of Hararghe.
 He subdued every Oromo tribe, suppressing all rebellions to end Egyptian rule.

+After solidifying their control in the area, the Egyptians proceeded to appoint Oromo administrators in the surrounding areas of Harar city, including Garads, Malaks, and Damins.
+There were also notable Harari revenue agents (dogin) such as Abdullahi Sadiq.